telerik/reporting-docs/embedding-reports/program-the-report-definition/access-report-items-programmatically.md

 ---
-title: Access Report Items Programmatically
+title: Access Report Items
-page_title: Access Report Items Programmatically
+page_title: Accessing Report Items with code
-description: Access Report Items Programmatically
+description: "Learn about the available methods you can use to access a Telerik Reporting report item programmatically and find relevant CSharp/VB examples for each method."
 slug: telerikreporting/using-reports-in-applications/program-the-report-definition/access-report-items-programmatically
-tags: access,report,items,programmatically
+tags: access, report, items, programmatically, code
 published: True
 position: 5
 previous_url: /faq-accessing-items